cs01/gdbgui/docs/gettingstarted.md

 Before running `gdbgui`, you should compile your program with debug symbols and a lower level of optimization, so code isn't optimized out before runtime.
-To include debug symbols with `gcc` or `rustc`, this means using `-g`.
-To disable most optimizations in gdcc `gcc` use the `-O0` flag.
+To include debug symbols with `gcc` use `-ggdb`, with `rustc` use `-g`.
+To disable most optimizations in `gcc` use the `-O0` flag, with `rustc` use `-O`.

 For more details, consult your compiler's documentation or a search engine.